From Rome to Assisi: 4 Best Ways to Get There

 2. From Rome to Assisi by Train

-Trains to Assisi leave from the Termini station, located in the center of Rome.
-Trains depart several times a day, and visitors have a choice between Alta Velocita (high-speed) trains and Trenitalia standard trains – which are slower and often require a change along the way, but are also cheaper.
-Trains that require a change usually stop in Foligno, an ancient town dating back to the 8th century BC.
+Trains to Assisi leave from the Termini station, located in the center of Rome and depart several times a day.
+Visitors have a choice between Alta Velocita (high-speed) trains and Trenitalia standard trains, which are slower and often require a change or two along the way but are also cheaper.
+Trains that require a single change usually stop in Foligno, an ancient town dating back to the 8th century BC.

-Trains without a change along the way take an average of two hours to reach their destination, with changes increasing travel time by about 60 to 90 minutes.
+Trains without a change along the way take an average of two hours to reach their destination, with changes increasing travel time by about 50 to 90 minutes.
+If you're going to Assisi for just the day, the direct high-speed trains make more sense, as you'll have more time to explore.
 Trenitalia trains traveling this route offer second-class seats only, which are comfortable enough but don't have a lot of extra legroom or space for big and heavy luggage.

 3. From Rome to Assisi by Bus

-There's an average of three buses per day covering this route, operated by companies such as FlixBus and Sulga Autolinee.
+Bus travel takes longer than trains, and it's not ideal if you're only going to Assisi for the day.
+There are several buses per day covering this route – the first one just after 6am – operated by companies such as FlixBus and Sulga Autolinee.
 Buses leave from the Rome Tiburtina Bus station and sometimes require a change in Perugia Piazza Partigiani station.

-While direct buses can take as little as three hours, some will take four to five hours, depending on whether the stops/changes are immediate or you have to wait for the connecting bus.
+While direct buses can take as little as two hours, others might take three to almost four hours, depending on whether the stops/changes are immediate or you have to wait for the connecting bus.
 Even direct buses will make several stops (an average of four) along the way – you just have to remember not to get off.

 If you're traveling directly to Assisi after arriving in Rome, there's a direct Sulga Autolinee bus from Fiumicino Airport to Assisi.
 It departs from the airport just once a day at 9am, and it doesn't run on Sundays.
-This is the cheapest way to reach Assisi from Rome but the trip takes four hours and 50 minutes and requires several transfers along the way.
+This is the cheapest way to reach Assisi from Rome but the trip takes four hours and 50 minutes.

 Buses connecting Rome to Assisi are comfortable, with plenty of legroom, free Wi-Fi onboard, drinks and snacks, plugs for your electronics, a toilet, and ample space for luggage.